Monday, March 28, 2022

 Querying SQL Server Error Logs

 The following SQL code creates a temporary table and populates it by reading the last seven SQL Server error logs (from 0 to 6).
-It then selects all entries where the process is not 'logon', helping you filter out routine login messages and focus on actual errors or important events.
+It then selects all entries where the process is not 'logon', helping you filter out routine login messages and focus on actual errors or system events.

-select * from #t where process <> 'logon'
+WHERE process <> 'logon'

 Saturday, January 1, 2022